 Itinerary: All Day Bay recreation reserve – Moeraki Boulders – Dunedin – Mosgiel Motor Camp

-• Dunedin city center: a nice city where I visited the Toitu Otago Settlers museum and I learned more about the history of this part of New Zealand.
+• Dunedin city center: Dunedin is the student city of New Zealand and is also known as ‘The Edinburgh of the South’.
+I visited Edinburgh and can honestly say that might be pushing it, but it is a nice city nonetheless!
+I visited the Toitu Otago Settlers museum and learned a lot about the history of this part of New Zealand.

 Itinerary: Mosgiel Motor Camp – Sandfly Bay – Nugget Point – DOC Purakaunui Bay